iambrj/imin/README.md

     code -- in this case, this duplication can introduce issues if either of them are a `(read)` call, since the compiled program may potentially have to read the file twice instead of once!
+- Before a tail call, the callee-saved registers must be popped-off from the stack.
+However, observe that if a callee-saved register is being used as the argument to `TailJmp`, we have an absurdity!
+The function address first gets `leaq`ed into a callee-saved register, but then all callee-saved registers get `pop`ed, so this `leaq` is overwritten and `jmp`'s target is not what we want it to be.

 ## Notes